scipy/scipy/doc/source/tutorial/basic.rst

 is not always needed just to evaluate some N-dimensional function over a grid due to the array-broadcasting rules of Numpy and SciPy.
-If this is the only purpose for generating a meshgrid, you should instead use the function :obj:`ogrid` which generates an "open "grid using NewAxis judiciously to create N, N-d arrays where only one dimension in each array has length greater than 1.
+If this is the only purpose for generating a meshgrid, you should instead use the function :obj:`ogrid` which generates an "open" grid using :obj:`newaxis` judiciously to create N, N-d arrays where only one dimension in each array has length greater than 1.
 This will save memory and create the same result if the only purpose for the meshgrid is to generate sample